 The data include details about the respondent's residence at five different regional levels, distinguishable by the variable regio: house area, street section, postal code, postal code 8, municipality.
-All these levels are available for each respondent and each wave.
+All these levels are available for each respondent and each wave.65All these levels are available for each respondent in wave 5 (data for waves 1, 3 and 7 have been enriched at a basic level).

 Numerous regional indicators are provided, e.g. the percentage of foreigners, unemployment rate, family and age structure, milieu types, car type density, distribution of insurances, etc. To clarify, this information does not refer to individuals, but to regional units to which respondents belong via their place of residence.
 Accordingly, the unemployment rate, for example, indicates the proportion of unemployed people in the population of a given region.